Goblet Week

 Museum of Glass Hot Shop Team

-Featuring artists Ben Cobb, Nick Davis, Kristin Elliot, Gabe Feenan, and Sarah Gilbert, the Museum of Glass Hot Shop Team is one of the best glassblowing groups in the world.
+Featuring artists Benjamin Cobb, Nick Davis, Kristin Elliot, Gabe Feenan, and Sarah Gilbert, the Museum of Glass Hot Shop Team is one of the best glassblowing groups in the world.
 Each with their own unique skills, this collaborative team can be seen in action every day the Museum is open.
 The Hot Shop Team is instrumental to Visiting Artists, offering support as gaffers and helping to bring each artist’s vision to life.
 The Hot Shop Team also creates work on commission and for the Museum Store.
 For over 20 years, the Hot Shop Team has been designing and making unique goblets for the Museum’s annual Red Hot Auction & Gala.

 Outside of MOG, each member of the Hot Shop Team is active in their own artistry and glassmaking practice.
 Learn more about each artist below:

-Ben Cobb: benjamincobbglass.com
+Benjamin Cobb: benjamincobbglass.com

 Nick Davis: nrdglass.com